Sairyss/domain-driven-hexagon/README.md

 }
 ```

-- [oxide.ts](https://www.npmjs.com/package/oxide.ts) - this is a nice npm package if you want to use a Result object
-- [@badrap/result](https://www.npmjs.com/package/@badrap/result) - alternative
+Throwing makes errors invisible for the consumer of your functions/methods (until those errors happen at runtime, or until you dig deeply into the source code and find them).
+This means those errors are less likely to be handled properly.

-Returning errors instead of throwing them adds some extra boilerplate code, but can make your application more robust and secure.
+Returning errors instead of throwing them adds some extra boilerplate code, but can make your application robust and secure since errors are now explicitly documented and visible as return types.
+You decide what to do with each error: propagate it further, transform it, add extra metadata, or try to recover from it (for example, by retrying the operation).

 **Note**: Distinguish between Domain Errors and Exceptions.
 Exceptions are usually thrown and not returned.
-If you return technical Exceptions (like connection failed, process out of memory etc.), It may cause some security issues and goes against [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast) principle.
+If you return technical Exceptions (like connection failed, process out of memory, etc.), It may cause some security issues and goes against [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast) principle.
 Instead of terminating a program flow, returning an exception continues program execution and allows it to run in an incorrect state, which may lead to more unexpected errors, so it's generally better to throw an Exception in those cases rather than returning it.

+Libraries you can use:

+- [oxide.ts](https://www.npmjs.com/package/oxide.ts) - this is a nice npm package if you want to use a Result object
+- [@badrap/result](https://www.npmjs.com/package/@badrap/result) - alternative

 Example files: